cv007/C-PlusPlus-Peripheral-Style/README.md

 namespace PINS {
     enum INVERT { HIGHISON, LOWISON };
     //normaly more enums here- like
-    //enum IOMODE { IMNPUT, OUTPUT };
+    //enum IOMODE { INPUT, OUTPUT };
     //etc.
 }
 ```
 **With the above in place, a Pin class can be started.
 In this case the template will be setup to accept the PINS::PIN argument, and whether an inverted state is wanted (on=high=HIGHISON, or on=low=LOWISON).**

-**This avr has no invert mode (like an avr0/1), so we need to keep track of the invert via the Pin type (its templates).
-The template information travels everywhere the Pin instance goes (it is now a specific type), which is how the compiler can know all about the Pin instance, and none of that information needs to be stored on the mcu.**
+**This avr, like most mcu's, has no invert mode (an avr0/1 is an exception), so we need to keep track of the invert via the Pin type (its templates).
+The template information travels everywhere the Pin instance goes (it is now a specific type), which is how the compiler can always know all about the Pin instance, and none of that information needs to be stored on the mcu.**
 ```
 /*---------------------------------------------------------------------
     Pin (pin specific)
 ---------------------------------------------------------------------*/
 template<PINS::PIN Pin_, PINS::INVERT Inv_ = PINS::HIGHISON>
 struct Pin {
-    private:
 ```
-**Since the PINS namespace will hold the needed enums, there are no public enums in this case.**
+**Since the PINS namespace will hold the needed enums, there are no public enums created in this case, but would normally go here (public).
+The top of the struct is a good place for these, since looking up the available enum options is done frequently.**

 **We can now create constants to make usage easier.
-Using constexpr is no cost so use when wanted.
-Here we calculate the pin number and port number from the Pin_ template argument.**
+Here we calculate the pin number and port number from the Pin_ template argument, and can now use those values instead of having the division/remainder calculations show up in our functions.
+The compiler can figure it all out at compile time, so there is no cost to using them.**
 ```
+    private:
     SCA pin_            { Pin_%8 };         //0-7
     SCA port_           { Pin_/8 };         //0-n
 ````
 **The register layout in this case is quite simple.
-There are 3 registers in use for a pin, and since we only need to access a specific bit we can isolate the 3 bits by using bitfields.
-Since pin_ is a constexpr, it can be used as a value to pad both ends where the named bit will end up in the right location.
-Since we now have direct bit access, there is no need for a pin bitmask (in this case).**
+There are 3 registers in use for a pin (port), and since we only need to access a specific bit we can isolate the 3 bits by using bitfields.
+Since pin_ is a constexpr, it can be used as a value to pad both ends of the bitfield where the named bit will end up in the right location.
+A 0 sized bitfield is valid, and signifies an alignement which in this case is 8bits, so if we end up with 0 on either end it is ok.
+Since we now have direct bit access, there is no need for a pin bitmask (in this case because of the avr instruction set, but a pinmask is most likely needed on other mcu's to use the set/clr/tog/flags type registers in an atomic way).**

+**Normally, the register struct of most peripherals will have a register layout containing union/struct so the byte (or word) sized register can be accessed, along with bits or bit ranges by name within them.
+Usually, it is better to just declare the register struct here, then create it at the end of the struct so it stays out of the way.**
 ```
     struct Reg {
         u8:pin_; u8 IN :1; u8:7-pin_;